 HurryCane benefited from a platform that could be used to visually demonstrate what is does, so we chose TV, ultimately driving consumers to the web.
 We also used video and content strategies on the web because it gave us space to tell the HurryCane story.
 But, say, if your product is a service like insurance and student loans, you could leverage radio right out of the gate.

 So, now that you know grandma is shopping online, it’s time to figure how your own target demographic is now consuming media…you might be surprised!
 Let Marketing Architects help you learn what channels to use to connect your product or service to the right people.
-We have 18 years of DR marketing experience in every industry.
+We have more than 20 years of performance marketing experience in every industry.
 Give us a call today!

 Read more in our series about how Marketing Architects created the No. 1 selling walking cane in America: